gep13/gep13/input/blog/me-and-lynn-at-the-zoo.md

 Title: Me and Lynn at the Zoo
 Published: 27/7/2008
 Tags:
-- Calgary
+- calgary
-- Lynn
+- lynn
-- Zoo
+- zoo
 ---

 Since I had such a good time at the zoo the first time, I thought it would be a good idea to take Lynn there as well!!